“Can I double stack my jars in a water bath canner while doing boiling water bath canning?” That’s the question for today.

 Hi there.
 My name is Sharon Peterson.
 I’m with SimplyCanning.com where you can find home canning tutorials, tips, and classes.
 Come visit me there, and I will help you get your pantry filled.

 Today’s Canning Chat question is regarding double stacking jars.
-Most people know that you can double stack your jars in a pressure canner, but let me tell you that briefly.
+Most people know that you can double stack your jars in a pressure canner, but let me tell you that briefly, Yes you can.
+There are a few things to keep in mind.

 If you’re using a water bath canner, you’re going to do the same basic thing, but there are a couple things to keep in mind.